csswizardry/CSS-Guidelines/README.md

 Exceptions may be gradient syntax and URLs in comments.
 That’s fine, there’s nothing we can do about that.

-We prefer four (4) space indents over tabs and we write multi-line CSS.
+I prefer four (4) space indents over tabs and we write multi-line CSS.

 ### One file vs. many files

-Typically we have worked with single, large files.
-This is fine, and by sticking to the following guidelines we will encounter no problems.
-Since moving to Sass we have started sharding our stylesheets out into lots of tiny includes.
+Some people prefer to work with single, large files.
+This is fine, and by sticking to the following guidelines you’ll encounter no problems.
+Since moving to Sass I have started sharding my stylesheets out into lots of tiny includes.
 This too is fine… Whichever method you choose, the following rules and guidelines apply.
 The only notable difference is with regards our table of contents and our section titles.
 Read on for further explanation…

 ### Table of contents

-At the top of stylesheets, we maintain a table of contents which will detail the sections contained in the document, for example:
+At the top of stylesheets, I maintain a table of contents which will detail the sections contained in the document, for example:

     /*------------------------------------*\